modcavestory/modcavestory.github.io/docs/api/options.md

 These options are not present in vanilla, but were added in ModCS.

 - `debug` - Enables the Debug Console and unhides the "Debug Save" option.
+- `2x` - Multiplies all drawing [Rects](/api/drawing/rect/) by two, allowing you to use sprites double the size of the vanilla game's.
 - `ntsc` - Makes the limit of the game's framerate 60 FPS.